LaurentRDC/personal-website/static/about.md

 * 2011-2014 | __McGill University__ B.Sc.
 Joint Honours in Mathematics and Physics.
 My undergraduate thesis was titled _High-Speed Information Processing for Laserlocking System Applied to Optomechanical Cavities_.

+## Employment

+* 2015 - 2017 | __NASA Jet Propulsion Laboratory__

+    Design and implementation of real-time holographic reconstruction for the [Submersible Holographic Astrobiology Microscope with Ultraresolution (SHAMU) project](https://www.caltech.edu/about/news/building-microscope-search-signs-life-other-worlds-48555), in collaboration with the California Institute of Technology and the University of Washington.

 ## Publications

 Open-access publications are highlighted with a <i class="ai ai-open-access"></i>.